czhao-dev/ml-climate-modeling/README.md

 ## License

-This project is intended for academic and research purposes.
+This project is released for academic and research purposes.
+Please credit the source if used in publications or derivative works.